ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/blooms-taxonomy.md

     techniques, and rules in a different way."

     * **Keywords**: build, identify, use, plan, select.
-    * **Example**: Leveraging existing knowledge about file input and parsing, select from existing functions to implement a program that iteratively searches a contact database for details about the individuals in someone's professional network.
+    * **Example**: Leveraging previously acquired knowledge about file input and parsing, select from existing functions to implement a program that iteratively searches a contact database for details about the individuals in someone's professional network.

 - **Analyzing**: "Examine and break information into parts by identifying motives or causes; make inferences and find evidence to support